Asian markets reverse gains on Spanish debt concerns

-TOKYO Asian markets reversed the previous day's hefty gains on Tuesday, investors far from convinced that the bailout for debt-stricken Spanish banks will halt Europe's spreading debt crisis.
+TOKYO Asian markets reversed the previous day's hefty gains on Tuesday as a European bailout for Spain's debt-stricken banks failed to convince investors that the spread of the debt crisis in Europe will be halted.

-Markets worried the weekend deal could further aggravate Spain's rising public debt.
-Attention is turning to problems in Italy and a June 17 election in Greece that could determine its fate within the common currency bloc.
+Markets worried the weekend deal could further aggravate Spain's rising public debts, while attention is turning to problems in Italy and the June 17 election in Greece that could determine its fate within the common currency bloc.

-MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.8 percent, after posting its biggest daily gain in almost 5 months in the previous session.
+MSCI's broadest index of Asia-Pacific shares outside Japan eased 0.5 percent, after posting its biggest daily gain in almost 5 months in the previous session.

-Japan's Nikkei average slipped 1.3 percent, after Wall Street fell sharply in a late sell-off.
+Japan's Nikkei average opened down 1.7 percent, after Wall Street fell sharply in a late sell-off.

-Korean stocks ranked among the biggest Asian laggards with a 1 percent drop after hitting a four-week high on Monday.

-"We may see a moderate 1 percent decline with foreigners not selling too heavily so far although the market was disappointed that the bailout came with conditional strings attached after all, with the possible side effect of hampering Spain's ability to refinance itself in the capital market," said Park Suk-hyun, an analyst at KTB Securities.

 Investors also worried that if the euro zone's future permanent bailout fund, the European Stability Mechanism, is used for the rescue, they will be subordinate to official creditors and face losses in any debt restructuring.
 Risks of further credit rating cuts would keep borrowing costs elevated.